elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.i2} Patience, I see.
-- {:.pr} My polar head engulfs the glimmer of corpses, the broken helmets, the inconsolable debris, the suns oozing the beefy scent of venison.
+- {:.pr} My polar head gulps the glimmer of corpses, the broken helmets, the inconsolable debris, suns oozing the beefy scent of venison.

 - {:.sp} Toussaint.